isomerpages/gb-assist/pages/solutionrepo/solution1433.md

 ---
-title: Haulio Community System Version 2.0-5 Trucks
+title: UNIPRO RETAILPOS STANDARD VER 14.01 Version-OUTLET
 permalink: /productivity-solutions-grant/solutionrepo/solution1433
 ---

 #### Description

-Haulio Community Platform (HCP), with Haulio Connectivity System (HCS) is a Software-as-a-Service (SaaS) solution for container haulage companies, to digitise haulage operations.
-The System offers Fleet Management, Vehicle Routing & Navigation, Port Messaging, electronic Proof-Of Delivery, instant notifications and real-time job status tracking.
-The Haulio Community Platform (HCP) ecosystem, providing access to job pool and PSA trucking services.
+Unipro's RetailPOS Standard Ver .14.01  is an effective end to end web based Retail Management Solution.
+The suite of applications provides retailers with a real time view of their operations, and centralised control enables effective and faster decision-making.In-Store transactions are replicated to the Head Office, allowing quick decision making without any delays in day to day operations.
+Data is stored in a cloud hosting and report generation form cloud storage.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Haulio_20200180_Annex_3_CR_wef_22_Oct_2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_UNIPRO_20190004_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria